hjd1964/OnStepX/docs/STARTUP_AUTHORITY_NOTES.md

 In that state:
 - the coordinate basis may still be considered authoritative
 - but some operations may remain postponed or blocked until date/time is ready

+For mounts using trusted coordinate memory restore or trusted paired absolute startup position:
+- once date/time becomes ready, limit enforcement can be enabled immediately
+- this does not require a later goto, reset/home, or unpark just to make limits active
+- that in turn allows tracking requests to succeed normally under the usual limit-safety policy

 Example:
 - unpark recovery may wait for the normal site/time flow even when trust is